openstack/openstack-ansible/deploy-guide/source/configure.rst

 host types contain other types of containers, and all of these are listed in the ``openstack_user_config.yml`` file.

-For examples, please see :ref:`test-environment-config` and :ref:`production-environment-config`.
+For examples, please see :ref:`test-environment-config`, :ref:`production-environment-config`, and :ref:`pod-environment-config`

 For details about how the inventory is generated from the environment configuration, see